stefanolsenn/nsfw/README.md

 ## Notes
 There is currently no validation of the url nor the http stream's datatype.
 If the url isn't pointing to a image, the program wil most likely break.
 Feel free to submit a pull request :)

+It was just a little side-project and isn't tweeked to production, the response time is quite heavy (700-1500ms).
+The pretrained model could be optimized by using https://github.com/TechnikEmpire/NsfwSqueezenet to decrease the response time.

 ### Credits
 Copyright 2016, Yahoo Inc.